CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 ## System Requirement and Environment Setup

-- EKS environment
-	Follow instructions in EKS-Setup.md to create your EKS cluster
+- EKS environment: follow the instructions in EKS-Setup.md to create your EKS cluster
 - Refer to the CAST product documentation https://doc.castsoftware.com for any additional details
 ## Installation Steps for CAST Imaging